Nic Maddinson

 Nicolas James Maddinson (born 21 December 1991) is an Australian cricketer.
 He is a left-handed opening batsman who has represented Australia in both Test matches and Twenty20 Internationals.
-Domestically he plays for New South Wales and the Sydney Thunder in the Big Bash League, previously having played for Victoria, Melbourne Stars, Melbourne Renegades and Sydney Sixers.
+Domestically, he is the captain of New South Wales in the Sheffield Shield and played for the Sydney Thunder in the Big Bash League, previously having played for Victoria, Melbourne Stars, Melbourne Renegades (as captain) and Sydney Sixers.

 Early life and cricket

-Born on 21 December 1991 in Nowra, New South Wales, Maddinson was part of the New South Wales under-19 side that won the Australian under-19 Championship in December 2009.
-Two months earlier, he had topped the batting averages for Australia's under-19 side in a home series against Sri Lanka under-19s, averaging 72 runs and innings during the series, including scoring a century in one match.
+Born on 21 December 1991 in Nowra, New South Wales, Maddinson was part of the New South Wales under-19 team that won the Australian under-19 Championship in December 2009.
+Two months earlier, he had topped the batting averages for Australia's under-19 team in a home series against Sri Lanka under-19s, averaging 72 runs and innings during the series, including scoring a century in one match.
 He was later selected for the Australian for the 2010 ICC Under-19 Cricket World Cup, opening the batting as Australia won the tournament.

 Maddinson also enjoyed an excellent season for Sutherland District Cricket Club in 2009/10, scoring 604 runs at an average of 46.46 runs per innings.
 He scored two centuries, including making 137 runs in the semi-final against Eastern Suburbs Cricket Club, helping Sutherland reach the Grand Final, where they eventually lost to St George Cricket Club. he took 12 First Grade wickets during the season with his left-arm orthodox spin deliveries, including five wickets for 95 runs in the semi-final.